Los Angeles Discrimination Lawyer

 California has some of the strictest employment laws in the nation.
 Of course, discrimination within the workplace is prohibited federally, but the State places additional emphasis on persevering employee rights.

-Many California laws are more protective of employees and supersede Federal law.
+Many California laws are more protective of employees than Federal law.

 Common kinds of Workplace Discrimination